 It is interesting that (if I understand it correctly) in teams, both the leaders' and followers' behavior is closer to profit-maximizing behavior.
-This suggests that in the latter case, decision-makers substitute some of their other regarding preferences towards the follower player in favor of their other regarding preferences towards the follower player in favor of their other regarding preferences towards the other hand, followers also behave closer to the prediction, presumably producing lower quantities, when they are a member of a team.
+This suggests that in the latter case, decision-makers substitute some of their other-regarding preferences towards the follower player in favor of their other regarding preferences towards their team partner.
+On the other hand, followers also behave closer to the prediction, presumably producing lower quantities, when they are a member of a team.
 Here they are substituting their spite, perhaps, towards the leader, in favor of their altruism towards their fellow teammate.
 So altruism to the teammate seems to dampen both directions of social preferences towards an outsider!
 Perhaps this idea should be crafted into the narrative.